cschladetsch/CoinSpot-GoogleSheets/Readme.md

 Follow the dots.

 ## Automatic Updating
-In the `App.Config` file, you can change the `updateTimerPeriod` setting to automatically update your spreadsheet every N seconds.
+In the `App.Config` file, you can change the `updateTimerMinutes` setting to automatically update your spreadsheet every N seconds.
+If this is 0, no auto-updates will be made.

 ### Using a Raspberry Pi
 You don't want to keep your desktop on 24/7 just to write updates to your spreadsheet.
 But if you have a Raspberry Pi, you can use that to send updates at a very low power consumption that costs a few cents/day in power to run.